freddyt18/Peronality-Test/README.md

 ## Installation

 ### Note
-We suggest using [VS Code](https://code.visualstudio.com/) for running the program and we will only provide help for this IDE.
+We suggest using [VS Code](https://code.visualstudio.com/) for running the program and we will only provide help for this Editor.
 This installation is for **_windows_** users.
 * Prerequisites:
   * [Java SDK](https://www.oracle.com/java/technologies/sdk-downloads.html?msclkid=16d00d31b26a11ecba96c1bf68870aaf)